 }

-NOTE: The “iss” value is the base64 encoded ASN.1 for “C=US, ST=NJ, L=Bridgewater, O=Example PA, CN=SHAKEN CRL”.
+NOTE: The "iss" value shown in the above example is the base64 encoded ASN.1 for “C=US, ST=NJ, L=Bridgewater, O=Example PA, CN=SHAKEN CRL”.

 Application for a Certificate

 Assuming the STI Participant has a current and up-to-date signed Service Provider Code Token, as detailed in the previous clause of this document, it can immediately initiate an application for a new STI Certificate to the STI-CA.